-To provide students with the pre-calculus mathematics needed in the Administrative Sciences program.
+To provide students with the pre-calculus mathematics needed in the Business program.
 The applications are business related.

-Primarily freshmen or sophomores with majors in Administrative Sciences (except Computer and Information Science, and Mathematical Statistics).
+Primarily freshmen or sophomores with majors in Business (except Computer and Information Science, and Mathematical Statistics).
 The students in this course generally have weak algebraic skills and are often a difficult audience to motivate.
-The College of Administrative Sciences has enacted an enrollment management plan, effective Autumn, 1984.
-One requirement of this plan is that students complete 130, 131, 132, and all prerequisite courses with a C- or better, prior to entry into ADM.
+The College of Business has enacted an enrollment management plan, effective Autumn, 1984.
+One requirement of this plan is that students complete 130, 131, 132, and all prerequisite courses with a C- or better, prior to entry into BUS.
 Further, a student will be allowed to repeat each course only once.
-A mark of W is considered by ADM as having taken the course once.
-Because of these new requirements, students will be under great pressure to succeed in this sequence.
+A mark of W is considered by BUS as having taken the course once.
+Because of these requireents, students are under great pressure to succeed in this sequence.